 - Too many options.
 Our almost-two-year-old design had accumulated over a dozen content types including Events, Workshops, Podcasts, Articles, Blog Posts, Podcasts, Videocasts, and more.
 As new Lullabots joined the company, they scratched their heads figuring out where to put their writing.

 Whew.
 Like most discussions with the people who produce a web site's content, it resulted in a laundry list of tricky problems, most of which were unrelated to Drupal.
-We weren't hung up on ugly input forms or too many menus, we were frustrated by a clunky process
+We weren't hung up on ugly input forms or too many menus, we were frustrated by a clunky process for publishing.

 Step Two: Brainstorm Solutions